tommasomoretti/nameless-analytics/README.md

 If the ```respect_consent_mode``` option is disabled, the tag fires regardless of the user's consent.

-For more details, see [Nameless Analytics client side tag](https://github.com/tommasomoretti/nameless-analytics-client-tag)

 #### Cross Domain
 If ```enable_cross_domain_tracking``` option is enabled, the client-side tag will set a javascript event listener on every link click.
   - When a user clicks on a link with a authorized domain for cross-domain, a javascript event listener sends a ```get_user_data``` request to the server.
 The server responds with the two cookie values and the javascript event listener decorates the URL with a parameter named ```na_id```.
 After that, the user is redirected to the destination website.